 The Cuckoo’s Calling is the first book in the Cormoran Strike series.
-It was published on 4th April 2013 by Sphere Books (Little, Brown & Company) under the pseudonym Robert Galbraith, who was later revealed to be J.K.
+It was published on 4th April 2013 by Sphere Books (Little, Brown & Company) under the pseudonym Robert Galbraith, who was later revealed, on 14th July 2013, to be J.K.
 Rowling, author of the Harry Potter series.

 The book had been turned down by numerous publishers before it was accepted by Sphere Books, which had previously published her book The Casual Vacancy.
 Here’s a photo of two of the rejection letters that Rowling posted on Twitter:

 It had been a rumour for a few years that J.K.
 Rowling was writing a crime novel.
 Ian Rankin helped spread that rumour by saying that he thought the Harry Potter books are whodunnits.
 However, with intentions of publishing it under a pseudonym, she kept it a secret.
 Before the big reveal, the book sold 1,500 physical copies, plus 7,000 ebooks, audiobooks and library copies.
 The book also received great reviews from authors like Val McDermid.
 Sales obviously spiked after the author was revealed to be J.K.
 Rowling on 14th July 2013, moving to its spot as a best-selling novel on Amazon.